500Foods/WelcomeToTroodon/README.md

 # Welcome To Troodon
 This repository was created primarily as a community resource for those with a new [Troodon 3D printer](https://www.formbot3d.com/collections/troodon-390).
-Much of the content that follows applies equally well to many other 3D printers.
-The Troodon 2.0 Pro, in particular, is a very close relative of a 350mm Voron 2.4R2 printer.
-The majority of the content here applies directly to those printers as well.
+Troodons are very close relatives of the popular Voron series of printers.
+A great deal of the content here applies equally to those printers, as well as many other 3D printers.

 ## Getting Started Resources
-Even before your printter is up and running, there are plenty of resources to check out.
+Even before your printer is up and running, there are plenty of resources to check out.
 Both to learn more about 3D printing in general, if you are new to this space, and for considerably more in-depth knowledge about getting the most out of your printer.
 - [Documentation](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_0/documentation.md) - User manuals, online guides, and other reference materials
 - [Discord Communities](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_0/discord.md) - Connect with users and vendors of popular prints and products
 - [Vendor Websites](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_0/vendors.md) - Vetted suppliers with a history of delivering on their promises